OpenPrinting/openprinting.github.io/_posts/2022-02-13-OpenPrinting News - February 2022.md

 Fortunately, the reporter of the problem, M. Parker, was very enthusiastic and cooperative, investigating the problem with the help of my mentorship.
 I [told him](https://github.com/OpenPrinting/hplip-printer-app/issues/2#issuecomment-1020755974) how to debug a Snap, as rebuilding it with some debug `echo` commands added to the script which controls the firmware upload, and putting the script into debug mode.
 Before this, he also did some [Snap debugging](https://github.com/OpenPrinting/hplip-printer-app/issues/2#issue-1113335132) already, and finally [solved the problem](https://github.com/OpenPrinting/hplip-printer-app/issues/2#issuecomment-1030934431)!

 Thanks a lot for your great cooperation, M. Parker!
+You have made the automatic firmware upload working!

 After that, I have updated also the HPLIP used in the [PostScript Printer Application](https://github.com/OpenPrinting/ps-printer-app) (PostScript PPD files for HP printers, [Snap Store](https://snapcraft.io/ps-printer-app)) and in the [Ghostscript Printer Application](https://github.com/OpenPrinting/ghostscript-printer-app) (HPIJS for non-HP PCL-5c/e lasers, [Snap Store](https://snapcraft.io/ghostscript-printer-app)) to the Debian package source of HPLIP 3.21.12.